Cohomology of the moduli of Higgs bundles via positive characteristic

 The construction proceeds as follows.
-First, notice that, for given $p$, it suffices to construct $\widetilde{\Theta}_M$ for a specific curve $C$ and then apply a monodromy argument, using \cite{dCM}, or \cite[Proposition 3.3.(2)]{dCZ}, to extend to arbitrary curves.
+First, notice that, for a given $p$, it suffices to construct $\widetilde{\Theta}_M$ for a specific curve $C$ and then apply a monodromy argument, as in \cite{dCM}, or \cite[Proposition 3.3.(2)]{dCZ}, to extend to arbitrary curves.
 Note that this introduces an ambiguity governed by the monodromy action of $\mathrm{Sp}(V)$

 We will choose $C$ to be the lift of a curve defined over $\BF_p$.
-Let $C_p$ be a smooth curve defined over the finite field $\BF_p$; here for notational convenience, we denote the base change of $C_p$ to an algebraic closure $\mathbf{k}$ of $\BF_p$ by the same symbol $C_p.$ By our choice, we have that $C_p = C_p^{(1)}.$ We can lift $C_p$ to a morphism $\CC \to \mathrm{Spec}R$ with $R$ a complete strictly Henselian DVR of characteristic 0 with residue field $\mathbf{k}$, where the geometric generic fiber $C$ is a connected nonsingular curve of genus $g\geq 2$.
+Let $C_p$ be a smooth curve defined over the finite field $\BF_p$; here for notational convenience, we denote the base change of $C_p$ to an algebraic closure $\mathbf{k}$ of $\BF_p$ by the same symbol $C_p.$ By our choice, we have that $C_p = C_p^{(1)}.$ We can lift $C_p$ to a morphism $\CC \to \mathrm{Spec}(R)$ with $R$ a complete strictly Henselian DVR of characteristic 0 with residue field $\mathbf{k}$, where the geometric generic fiber $C$ is a connected nonsingular curve of genus $g\geq 2$.

-Specialization morphisms associated with the smooth family $\CC \to \mathrm{Spec}R$ induce canonical isomorphisms
+Specialization morphisms associated with the smooth family $\CC \to \mathrm{Spec}(R)$ induce canonical isomorphisms

 where we apply \cite[Proposition 3.3.(2)]{dCZ} for the second isomorphism.
 If we combine these with the canonical isomorphism $\Theta_M$ (\ref{cocorr}) and tensoring with the fixed isomorphism $\overline{\BQ}_{\ell} \xrightarrow{\simeq} \BC$, we obtain the desired $\widetilde{\Theta}_M$.